-Stay free if you only need basic prototyping capabilities and limited to 1 active prototype.
-Upgrade if you need everything in pro and team collaboration workspace.
+Stay free if you only need basic interaction prototyping and protopie player for on-device testing.
+Upgrade if you need everything in pro and protopie connect for multi-device prototyping.
 Most solo builders can start free.

-Why it matters: Not a visual design toolβrequires importing designs from Figma, Sketch, or Adobe XD first
+Why it matters: Not a visual design tool—requires importing designs from Figma, Sketch, or Adobe XD first, adding an extra step to the workflow

-Why it matters: Free tier is limited to a single active prototype, restricting evaluation of the full feature set
+Why it matters: Free tier is limited to basic prototyping with watermarks on shared prototypes, restricting evaluation of the full feature set

-Why it matters: Smaller community and plugin ecosystem compared to Figma
+Why it matters: Smaller community and plugin ecosystem compared to Figma, which has thousands of community plugins and a much larger user base

 The free plan of ProtoPie typically includes basic features with usage limitations, while paid plans offer advanced features, higher limits, priority support, and additional integrations.
 The specific differences depend on their current pricing structure.